ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: The Ranking Layer

 \section{The Ranking Layer}

 The ranking layer is the fundamental computational unit of ArrowFlow.
 It operates in the space of orderings rather than numeric activations.
 Each layer transforms an input ranking into a new ranking representation by comparing it to a bank of learned \emph{ranking filters}.
+We use the terms \emph{ranking layer} and \emph{sort layer} interchangeably throughout.